Eccentric training: Cardiovascular changes

 and the other a mountain and a cable car.
 In both cases the cardiovascular improvements were greater for being lifted up and walking down than for walking up and being lowered down.
+These cardiovascular findings extend a broader sports-medicine literature on eccentric muscle contractions, which has identified applications in injury prevention, rehabilitation, and sustained downhill activities such as hiking and mountaineering.